 Queen's Infection Prevention & Control (IPAC) Online Professional Development Course is a fully online program with interactive content for health professionals who are new to or are about to enter into the practice of IPAC.
 The purpose of the course is to introduce learners to the practice of IPAC and to increase participants’ knowledge and skills for managing the prevention and control of infections and disease.
-Register now!
+Registration is now open!

 New infection control practitioners in all Canadian health care settings, including communicable disease staff working in health units.
 We ask that you have obtained one of the following: RN, RPN, BSc, CRT/RRT, MD, or MLT or equivalent.
 If you have not obtained one of these credentials we recommend having experience in the IPAC field.
 We will consider a combination of educational background and work experience.